 After these adrenaline-pumping activities, relax and spend some nights at The Fernery Lodge & Chalets in Stormsrivier.

 YOUR CHANCE FOR AN AFRICAN SAFARI – ADDO ELEPHANT PARK

-You cannot leave Africa without exploring a wildlife park and experiencing a safari.
+You cannot leave a trip to South Africa without exploring a wildlife park and experiencing a safari.
 We suggest adding Addo Elephant Park to your plans.
 It is just an hour away from Port Elizabeth and the park is a great place to catch a glimpse of the famous ‘Big 5’- lion, leopard, buffalo, elephant and rhinoceros.
 It is the home base for around 700 elephants.
 In addition to the BIG-5, you can also see Southern right whales and the great white sharks when you are in the marine area of the park off the coast of Port Elizabeth.

 BOAT TRIP – You can begin in the morning with a boat trip in Algoa Bay.
 A good choice to take you on the tour is Raggy Charters.
 The captains have a huge amount of knowledge and you will learn a great deal about the wildlife.

 While there, you will have various sightings which include Southern right whales, humpback whales, Brydes whales, great white sharks, seals, some dolphin pods and a penguin colony.
 It’s always very special to have curious dolphins swimming around the boat while they play in the waters.

 SAFARI – Later in the day, you can take the short drive to the elephant park for your long-awaited safari.